ieg-dhr/DigiKAR/docs/managing-time.md

 -	Letzte Woche (last week)
 -	Nächsten Monat (next month)
 -	Zwischenzeitlich (in the meantime)
-2.9.
-Indefinite qualifiers for numerical dates:
+####	Indefinite qualifiers for numerical dates:
 -	Ungefähr YYYY (in approximately YYYY)
 - Noch YYYY (also still in YYYY)
 - Nicht vor YYYY (not before YYYY)
 - spätestens YYYY (in YYYY at the latest)
 - frühestens YYYY (in YYYY at the earliest)
-2.10.
-Expressions of doubt or uncertainty:
+#### Expressions of doubt or uncertainty:
 -	? (question mark and other symbols of uncertainty)
 -	Unklar (unclear)
 -	Unbekannt (unknown)
 -	Unbekannt (unknown)
 -	Unbestimmt (indefinite)

-This list can to a limited degree be used to work with string matching and simple NPL operations in identifying time frames, but where expressions relate back to dates mentioned earlier in the text and require an interpretation of information in context, AI / Large Language Models will probably need to be used to automate the process of date identification.
+While this list is by no means comprehensive, it can, to a limited degree, be used to work with string matching and simple NPL operations in identifying exact dates, time frames and fuzzy dates, but where expressions relate back to dates mentioned earlier in the text and require an interpretation of information in context, AI / Large Language Models will probably need to be used to automate the process of date identification.
 At present, the most common workflow is to check those dates manually, which is time-consuming.
+In the DigiKAR project, student assistants at JGU Mainz and IEG Mainz have supported us in this task.

 ## Time modelling decisions in the Mainz workpackage